phrmendes/phrmendes/content/about.md

 - São Paulo, SP
 - 2022 - 2022

-> Data processing and package creation in R, creation and maintenance of SQL databases, analysis and interpretation of public data from the private health sector, creation of reports and dashboards using the Shiny package, and creation of statistical models.
+> My main activity was related to data extraction about the private healthcare sector in Brazil.
+To do this, I created ETL pipelines using R to process a large amount of data, used exploratory data analysis and visualization to produce reports on the sector and dashboards for public use, and managed data storage in PostgreeSQL and serverless databases such as SQLite and Apache Arrow.
+I was also responsible for forecasting relevant variables using time series econometric tools (mainly VAR-related models).

 ## Economics internship